For the fifth time in about 20 minutes, I locked the door, turned on the tap and tried to ‘go’. Nothing happened. Nothing happened yet again.

 I spent a pretty miserable bank holiday weekend with a fixed catheter and made my visitors sit on the side of the bed where my big bag of wee wasn’t visible (despite it being a lovely colour).

-As it happened, the problem cleared up on its own, as predicted, within about two weeks.
+As it happened, the problem cleared up on its own, as predicted at about 18 weeks of pregnancy.

 I felt the need to share this embarrassing story because when I was experiencing it, there was nothing about it anywhere.
 I could find the odd medical journal article on it, but there were no real-life cases.